-1.1 General The Pursuit 1950 Center Console is designed to be powered with a 2 cycle outboard motor.
-All outboard motors used on your Pursuit use an oil injection system.
-Oil is automatically injected in the engine and mixed at the proper ratio from an oil tank located in the center console.
+The Pursuit 2470 Center Console is designed to be powered with either a single outboard engine or twin outboard engines.
+Outboard motors use an oil injection system.
+Oil is automatically injected in the engine(s) and mixed at the proper ratio from oil tank(s) located in the stern of the boat.

 Note: Always monitor the oil level in the tank and only use the type of oil specified by the engine manufacturer.

 Each manufacturer of the various outboard motors provides an owner's information manual with its product.
 It is important that you read the manual(s) very carefully and become familiar with the proper care and operation of the engine and drive system.
 A warranty registration card has been furnished with each new engine and can be located in the engine owner's manual.
 All information requested on this card should be filled out completely by the dealer and purchaser and then returned to the respective engine manufacturer as soon as possible.